adcondev/my-learning-notes/RED2000/NOTES.md

 - I did even more breaking changes in the `pos-printer` repository.
 I big one will be that i am renaming the repo to `pos-tergeist`, as it will be the main package for POS services solutions.
 Also, i have moved and renamed many packages and files to better represent the new architecture.
 Finally, it would be easier to just cherry pick the packages into `pos-tergeist` but i want to mantain the history as it is.
 - I pushed the changes to the remote feature branch.
 Changes still need to be reviewed and tested.
 I will create a PR when everything is ready.

-## 🗓️ **WEEK 17: TBD**
+## 🗓️ **WEEK 18: TBD**

 **Period:** November 3 - November 7, 2025

-- I started the week working in a new image printng engine for the ESCPOS package.
-It will be based on the bit image commands already implemented, but with a better architecture, simplier and more features.
+- I started the week working in a new image printing engine for the ESCPOS package.
+It will be based on the bit image commands already implemented, but with a better architecture, simpler and more features.
+- I managed to print a simple image using the new engine.
+Some details need to be fixed(small fix in dithering and function call), but the basic functionality is working.

+- I finished the last details of the image printing engine.
+It is now part of the ESCPOS package and can be used to print images and graphics.
+Tests are still missing, but i will add them later.
+- I will continue the work with QR and other Two-Dimensional codes printing commands.
+They are similar to image printing, but with some differences in the data format and encoding.
+- I am still deciding about the ordering, layers and architecture of the package, at least i have a first new reorder.
+I want to ensure that it is clean and easy to use.
+I merged the breaking changes into main branch through a PR and a rebase.
+- Learned about WaitGroups in Go.
+They are used to wait for a collection of goroutines to finish.
+- Finally, i added some improvements to the Github related files.
+Like the issue and PR templates, workflows and actions.
+I want to ensure that the repository is well maintained and follows best practices.

 ---

 ## 🎯 **Current Focus Areas**